Skip to main content

 Better for: Groups looking for a high-energy sushi night with cocktails, shared plates, and a scene-driven dining room.

-Skip if: You want a quiet, traditional omakase or strictly minimalist sushi experience—more serene counters nearby may be a better fit.
+Consider Alternatives If: You want a quiet, traditional omakase or strictly minimalist sushi experience—more serene counters nearby may be a better fit.